notsure2/Cloak/README.md

 upstream proxy server.
 Zero or negative value disables it.
 Default is 0 (disabled).

 `LoopbackTcpSendBuffer` is the number of bytes to use for the tcp loopback send buffer.
 Use a low value like 4096 for a server-to-server bridge.

 `LoopbackTcpReceiveBuffer` is the number of bytes to use for the tcp loopback receive buffer.
 Use a low value like 4096 for a server-to-server bridge.

+`RemoteTcpSendBuffer` is the number of bytes to use for the tcp remote send buffer.
+Use a low value like 4096 for a server-to-server bridge.

+`RemoteTcpReceiveBuffer` is the number of bytes to use for the tcp remote receive buffer.
+Use a low value like 4096 for a server-to-server bridge.

-These 2 options are not normally needed except when setting up a tcp server-to-server bridge using a shadowsocks or similar tcp server in the `ProxyBook` to reduce tcp performance degradation due to bufferbloat across the bridge.
+These 4 options are not normally needed except when setting up a tcp server-to-server bridge using a shadowsocks or similar tcp server in the `ProxyBook` to reduce tcp performance degradation due to bufferbloat across the bridge.

 ### Client